elliotgao2/xweb/README.md

 - Xweb is easy to use.
 - Xweb has very simple api.
-- Xweb needn't any third-party dependency.
+- Xweb did not use any third-party dependency.
 - Xweb does not have any redundant code for python2.
 - Source code is easy to understand.
 - It is easy to write xweb's middleware.